miqlliot/CSGOguides/README.md

 # Introduction

 For many years content creators have shared guide after guide on how to improve on CSGO.
 However, few of these guides are exhaustive and most focus on teaching specific skills within an area rather than teaching for understanding the area itself.
 The result are players excelling at a specific skill such as *aiming*, while failing miserably at other skills such as *gamesense*.
-Since the players do not understand the general areas of a CSGO-player's skillset and how to improve each part of it, the players might continue to try and perfect their aim only to be frustrated when no improvement is seen as diminishing returns have already been reached.
+Since the players do not understand the parts that constitute a CSGO-player's skillset and how to improve at them, the players might continue to try and perfect their aim only to be frustrated when no improvement is seen as diminishing returns have already been reached.

+The aim of this guide is to provide a stable source of exhaustive, in-depth, well-researched information aimed at teaching for understanding each part of a complete CSGO-player's skillset

 1. Aim of the site
 1. Describe structure of guides